Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-This solution is pefectly fine but can be improved.
+This solution is perfectly fine but can be improved.
 Written this way,
 an investor that wants to call `getCurrentInvestment()` must run a
 blockchain transaction through the `addInstanceMethodCallTransaction()`
 method of the blockchain, creating a new transaction that ends up in